Effective Online Tutoring (Online)

 There are usually a maximum of 16 participants on this course.

 A few days before the start of the course you will receive a personal password so you can access all the course materials and discussion forums and contact your tutor.
 An IT helpdesk is available online through the TALL (Technology-Assisted Lifelong Learning) unit at the University of Oxford.

 Participants who satisfy the course requirements will receive a University of Oxford certificate of completion.
-The sample is an illustration only, and the wording will reflect the course and dates attended.
+The certificate will show your name, the course title and the dates of the course you attended.